camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-sqs.md

 1. Set the relevant IAM key and secret pair in the **Authentication** section.
 For example, `{{secrets.MY_AWS_ACCESS_KEY}}`.
 The value can be plain text, but this is not recommended due to security concerns.
 2. In the **Queue Properties** section, set the URL of your SQS queue, its region, and its type.
 3. In the **Input message data** section, fill out the field **Message body** with the data you would like to submit to the queue.
 The field requires FEEL input.
 4. (Optional) In the **Input message data** section, fill out the field **Message attributes** to set optional message metadata.
 This field requires FEEL input.
-See the relevant [appendix](#what-are-the-message-attributes-and-how-can-i-set-them) section to find out more about this field.
+Refer to the relevant [appendix](#what-are-the-message-attributes-and-how-can-i-set-them) section to find out more about this field.
 5. (FIFO only) If you are using a queue of type **FIFO**, a **Message Group ID** must be [provided](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html).
 An optional **Message Deduplication ID** can be provided as well, depending on how you [configured](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagededuplicationid-property.html) the message deduplication of the queue.

 ## Amazon SQS Connector response